kupferlauncher/kupfer/Documentation/Manpage.rst

 Running kupfer on the command line (without options) will try to show the program it if already running.

-If the keybinder module is installed, kupfer will listen to a keybinding.
-By default the keybinding is *Ctrl+Space* to show kupfer.

 Kupfer can be invoked with a list of files